 Scroll down to the recipe card below for full information on ingredients and amounts.

 - Almond flour - Use only super fine and not almond meal.
-They are two different ingredients and will drastically change the final almond flour waffle recipe.

 - Whole milk - The dairy fat in the form of whole milk is essential in adding richness and flavor.
 Use almond or coconut milk instead.